data-atelier/2020-Big-Contest-Champion-League/README.md

 Our team, data atelier, took the pledge to participate in the champion league track.
 There, we solved a sales forecasting task for a home shopping company in the country.

-We made it to the finalist, ranking in top 16 out of 500+ participants.
+We, unfortunately, didn't get to win the medals, however, we did make it to the finalist, ranking in top 16 out of 500+ participants.

+Here we

+##

 ## Notes